kad3nce/env-vars-validator/README.md

 end
 ```

 `EnvVarsValidator.validate` takes a directory as its single argument.
 It will scan the source code of all `*.rb` files in the directory tree starting at the directory it was passed (excluding any "vendor" folders).
 The method returns `true` if all ENV vars used in your source code have been declared, `false` otherwise.
-In the event that the moethod returns `false`, `EnvVarsValidator.last_error` will be populated with a descriptive error message something like this:
+In the event that the method returns `false`, `EnvVarsValidator.last_error` will be populated with a descriptive error message something like this:

 ```
 The following env vars are required and have not been defined: